 Whether you have recently developed symptoms of a thyroid nodule or are looking for a second opinion about your thyroid nodule treatment options, Houston Sinus Surgery at the Yeung Institute is here to provide compassionate and expert care.
-With over 20 years of experience as an ENT doctor in Houston, Dr. Cecil Yeung is dedicated to diagnosing and treating patients suffering from thyroid nodules.
+With over 20 years of experience as a Head & Neck Surgeon in Houston, Cecil Yeung, MD., FACS. is dedicated to diagnosing and treating patients suffering from thyroid nodules (mass).
 If you are experiencing any of the symptoms of a thyroid nodule, contact our office right away to schedule a consultation with Dr. Yeung.

 What is the thyroid?